unitedastronomer/E1-572G-Hackintosh/README.md

 ### Troubleshoot
 * Don't stop midway of the installation process; **patience is key!**
 	* If you can't get past a looping error code, (from e.g., `failed lookup: name = com.apple.logd`): remove the battery, and press power button for at least 30 seconds.
-* Unable to [set the boot option back to macOS](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation) after booting on windows?
+* Windows keeps taking over boot order, or unable to [set the boot option back to macOS](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation) after booting on windows?
 * [Fixing Window features after installing macOS](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Windows_fixes.md)
 * [Use Windows partition under macOS via VMWare](https://github.com/mackonsti/s145-14iwl/blob/master/Fusion.md)

 #### Note:
+* If you at least once booted from Windows then macOS, certain ports transfer from EHC to XHC after sleep.
 * Fun fact: VGA port is actually a DisplayPort internally according to the schematics, you may need to adjust the device properties - such as the connector type, bus ID, etc.

 ## Credits